 We get the question all the time: What is the right size heater or what wattage heater do I need for my room?

-So with our products, heat output is measured in wattage.
+With our products, heat output is measured in wattage.
 That doesn’t necessarily mean more is better.
 Just because you can get a 2,000-watt heater for the same price as a 750-watt one, doesn’t mean you should.
-If you have too much heat for the room, it could cause the heater to fail.
-If you have too little heat for the room, it will always be cold.
+Too much heat for the room will cause the heater to fail.
+Too little and it will always be cold.

 What’s the right wattage for my room?

-The easiest way to figure out what wattage heater you will need is to use our wattage chart (left).
-To do this, match your square footage up with the recommended wattage.
-(Square footage = room length x room width.)
+The easiest way to find the right wattage heater is to use our wattage chart (left).
+Just match your square footage (room length x room width) up with the recommended wattage.

-There are a few other things that you might want to also consider when picking your wattage:
+There are a few other things that you might want to also consider when picking your wattage.
+Keep reading!

-Higher ceilings means more space in your room.
-That means more air needs to be heated to keep you warm.
-If you have high or vaulted ceilings, you may want to consider moving up to the next wattage or buy a ceiling fan to help circulate air.
+Higher ceilings means more air in your room.
+That air needs to be heated to keep you warm.
+If you have high or vaulted ceilings, move up to the next wattage or buy a ceiling fan to help circulate air.

 Less heat if using with other heat source

-If you’re using a Cadet heater for a little extra warmth in a room that’s already heated by a central heating system or some other form of heater, you can cut the wattage in half.
-In other words, if you have a 250-square-foot room that’s already heated by a central system, you’d be just fine buying a 1,000-watt heater.
-(If that same room had no other source of heat, you’d need a 2,000-watt heater.)
+If you’re using a Cadet heater for a little extra warmth in a room that’s already heated by a some other form of heat, you can use less wattage.
+In other words, a 1,500-watt heater will be great for a 250-square-foot room with central heat.
+If that same room had no other source of heat, you’d need a 2,000-watt heater.